mukhamadazistholib/marinegeo.github.io/_module-groups/panamex.md

 The first PanAmEx project, initiated in 2018 and 2019, is an experiment to measure gradients in interaction strength among marine benthic organisms, focusing on how predation affects assembly of communities of fouling organisms.
 The project's novelty is its unprecedented scale -- across latitudes nearly from pole to pole along the Americas, in both Atlantic and Pacific Oceans.

-## Goals
+## Goal

-Quantify latitudinal patterns in key demographic processes and community interactions, including recruitment, assemblage composition, and the influence of predation on fouling community development.
+  - Quantify latitudinal patterns in key demographic processes and community interactions, including recruitment, assemblage composition, and the influence of predation on fouling community development.

 ### Hypotheses